Contribution to a Multiauthor Book

 Rule for Notes

 #.
-Chapter Author’s First and Last Names, “Chapter Title: Chapter Subtitle,” in Book Title: Book Subtitle, ed.
+Contributor’s First and Last Names, “Contribution Title: Contribution Subtitle,” in Book Title: Book Subtitle, ed.
 Editor’s First and Last Names (Publisher’s Name, Publication Date), Page number, DOI or URL if consulted online.

 Example Notes